googleinterns/spacetime-sim-2020/README.md

     This is scripts copies all the necessary files/code from Gilbert_code into into FLOW source code in order to run.

 ## In Gilbert_code directory:
-### Single_agent directory:
+### benchmarks directory:
+- #### benchmark_params.py
+    Source Location: edited from ~/flow/flow/core\
+    Contains parameters mainly logging and naming parameters for experiment.
+The class containined in this file is initialized in the the init statement in centrelized_env.py described below. \ Note: self.look_ahead and self.sumo_actuated_baseline are the only paramters that affect training.

+- #### grid_simulation_non_rl.py
+Source Location: edited from ~//flow/examples/exp_configs/non_rl\
+Sets simulation parameters for for a non-rl experiment.
+This environment spawns and renders a SUMO simulation.
+Traffic light control can either be SUMO inbuilt policies or pre-assigned phases timing plans.
+To run this file, in the ~/flow/examples directory, run:
+    ###### $ python simulate.py --exp_config grid_simulation_non_rl

-- #### traffic_light_grid.py
+- #### presslight.py
 Source Location: edited from ~/flow/flow/envs\
-    Contains gym environment for a 1x1 single intersection experiment.
-The class called MyGridEnv has all the implemented methods that set the obersavation and action spaces, collects states, computes rewards, and logs rewards and travel time on tensorboard.
+Contains observations and reward functions implementations of Presslight benchmark.
+If used, the class containined in this file is initialized in the the init statement in centrelized_env.py

-- #### __init__.py
+- #### thesis.py
 Source Location: edited from ~/flow/flow/envs\
-    Registers the created environments for FLOW to use
-- #### grid1x1.py
-    Source Location: edited from ~/flow/examples/exp_configs/non_rl\
-    Sets parameters for single intersection non-rl experiment.
-Traffic light control can either be SUMO inbuilt policies or pre-assigned phases timing plans.
-To run this file, in the flow/examples directory, run:
-    ###### $ python simulate.py grid1x1

-- #### grid1x1_rl.py
-    Source Location: edited from ~/flow/examples/exp_configs/rl\
-    Sets parameters for single intersection rl experiment.
-Traffic light control can either be SUMO inbuilt policies or pre-assigned phases timing plans.
-To run this file, in the ~/flow/examples directory, run:
-    ###### $ python train.py grid1x1_rl
+Contains observations and reward functions implementations of thesis benchmark.
+If used, the class containined in this file is initialized in the the init statement in centrelized_env.py

-### Multi_agent directory:
+### centralized:
-- ####  traffic_light_grid.py
+- ####  centralized_env.py
-    Source Location: edited from ~/flow/flow/envs/multiagent\
+    Source Location: edited from ~/flow/flow/envs\
-    Contains gym environment for a 1x3 and 2x2 intersection experiments.
-The class called MultiTrafficLightGridPOEnvPL has all the implemented methods that set the observation and action spaces, collects states, computes rewards, and logs rewards and travel time on tensorboard.
+    Contains gym compatible environment class and methods for centralized.
+The class called has all the implemented methods that set the observation and action spaces, collects states, computes rewards, and logs rewards and travel time on tensorboard.
-- ####  __init__.py Source Location:
-    Source Location: edited from ~/flow/flow/envs/multiagent\
-    Registers the created environments for FLOW to use
 - ####  grid1x3.py
     Source Location: edited from ~/flow/examples/exp_configs/non_rl\
     Similar purpose to grid1x1 above but for 1x3 multi-agent scenario, to run this file, in the ~/flow/examples directory, run: